zarmory/http-noah/README.rst

 "Noah" means "convenient" in Hebrew.
 Generic HTTP client for sync (requests) and async (aiohttp) operations.

-It support Python 3.8+ only.
+For now I support Python 3.8+ only.
 Please open an issue if you need support for earlier options.

 **********
 Motivation